Sangtye Aika

 Sangtye Aika (Note: Also spelled as Sangte Aika or Sangate Aika.) is an Indian Marathi-language drama film directed and produced by Anant Mane, from a screenplay by Vyankatesh Madgulkar, and featuring Jayshree Gadkar, Dada Salvi, Chandrakant, Suryakant, Hansa Wadkar, Sulochana Latkar and Vasant Shinde.
-The film was a huge commercial hit, and ran for over 131 weeks in Pune's Vijayanand Theatre and screened almost two years across cities in Maharashtra, a record that was later broken by the Hindi film Sholay.
+The film was a huge commercial hit, and ran for over 131 weeks in Pune's Vijayanand Theatre and screened for almost two years across cities in Maharashtra, a record that was later broken by the Hindi film Sholay.
 It served as the inspiration for Wadkar's 1970 autobiography of the same name.

 Plot

 In the rustic village of Rajuri, Sangate Aika spins a captivating tale of rivalry and retribution.
 At its core are two formidable figures: Chima, a spirited tamasha performer, and Mahadev Patil, the tyrannical landlord and village chief.
-Their feud takes birth when Chima accuses Patil of her father's murder and his staunch defense of the oppressive village hierarchy.
+Their feud takes root when Chima accuses Patil of her father's murder and his staunch defense of the oppressive village hierarchy.
 As Patil's power grows unchecked, he orchestrates heinous acts, including the murder of an innocent farmer and the rape of his wife, Hansa.
 Despite enduring unimaginable loss, Chima remains resolute.
 When Hansa's newborn daughter perishes, Salaram, once a feared dacoit, unexpectedly becomes her protector.

 Their fates intertwine as Hansa's child finds sanctuary in Chima's care, setting the stage for a confrontation.
 Patil's facade crumbles and his son, Krishna, mirrors his father's dark deeds, while Chima returns to Rajuri, armed with damning revelations.
 In a climactic showdown, she exposes Patil's crimes before a stunned audience, including Krishna and Hansa.
 Tensions escalate as Patil confronts his adversaries with lethal intent.
 Yet, in a twist of fate, it is Salaram who meets a tragic end, sacrificing himself for those he once preyed upon.

 In a poignant moment, Hansa extends forgiveness to Krishna, symbolised by a simple rakhi.
 As the dust settles on Rajuri's tumultuous saga, Sangtye Aika delivers a powerful message of resilience and redemption, where the bonds of kinship and the pursuit of justice prevail over darkness.